DomenicoAmato01/A-Benchmarking-Platform-for-Atomic-Learned-Indexes/README.md

 ```

 ### LCP
 A monotone minimal perfect hash function that map the keys of a lexicographically sorted set to its ordinal position.
 It assumes that keys to be hashed are ordered.
-The source code is written in Java and it exploits the [DSI Utilities](http://dsiutils.di.unimi.it/).
+The [source code](src/Paco-Lcp/lcp) is written in Java and it exploits the provided [libraries](src/Paco-Lcp/lib).

 > Creation & Query
 ```